dyluc/dyluc.github.io/_posts/2020-12-07-rover-images.md

 }
 ```

 ParseJson.java is just a class with a few methods for retrieving multiple JSON values from nested objects and arrays at once.
-I won't go into detail about this, but you can find the full source for this project by clicking the Github icon at the top of the post.
+I won't go into detail about this, but you can find the full source for this project by clicking the GitHub icon at the top of the post.

 Let's now create a ParseJson object to get the photos array from the response JSON.